ojprolab/flutter_saf/README.md

 # flutter_saf

-SAF support for android and ios
+Privacy-first storage access plugin for ios and android